adazol123/data-fetch-api/src/md/README.md

 This web application was built for demo and educational purposes, to explore and understand data fetching with API or Application Programming Interface as well Serverless function as the backend server

-Code for the web application available on [Github](https://github.com/adazol123/data-fetch-api)
+Source Code for this web application is available on [Github Repository](https://github.com/adazol123/data-fetch-api)

 ---